Feb 28, 2021

 Quarantine-free travel from Australia to New Zealand will begin on 19 April 2021.

 We advise members to continue to be vigilant.
 You / your pupils should stay at home if you are sick – the risk of COVID-19 being spread in the community is much greater when there are no restrictions on gatherings or going out.

 All members need to be ready to move to a different alert level at short notice and to reactivate online teaching where required.

 Anyone with cold or flu symptoms anywhere should get a test, and should STAY AT HOME until a negative test result is received.

 Please see the full Covid-19 update at https://covid19.govt.nz/ for latest information and details.

-There are 65 active cases of COVID-19 in New Zealand (11 in the community), with a total of 2,020 confirmed cases since Covid-19 appeared.
+There are 2 new cases today, all in managed isolation.
+There are no new cases in the community.
+There are 99 active cases of COVID-19 in New Zealand, with 1 person in hospital, with a total of 2,233 confirmed cases since Covid-19 appeared.
 There have been 26 deaths.